sparesparrow/ai-servis/docs/misc/Návrh_ Modulární “Car AI Server” pro autoservisy (.md

 # could we remove raspberry pi from the system to save money? maybe driver's smartphone might serve as the central AI server communicating with one or more ESP32 modules? or the design could involve either android, ios, raspberry, laptob or other types of client devices?

 Short answer: Yes.
 The system can be made Pi‑less.
-A driver’s smartphone (Android or iOS) can act as the “AI hub” and talk to ESP32 nodes, cameras, and cloud/local services.
-Below is a practical, production‑minded architecture with trade‑offs, costs, and a migration path that supports multiple “central brain” options: Android, iOS, Raspberry Pi, laptop, or a vehicle PC.
+A driver's smartphone (Android or iOS) can act as the "AI hub" and talk to ESP32 nodes, cameras, and cloud/local services.
+Below is a practical, production‑minded architecture with trade‑offs, costs, and a migration path that supports multiple "central brain" options: Android, iOS, Raspberry Pi, laptop, or a vehicle PC.

 # Recommended modular architecture